wlonk/arcadia/arcadia.md

     Rewrite to keep them active and doable.

-    I’d like to change the language; “hit” a desire seems wrong.
-“Satisfy” feels too final.

     End of season, you can change your Desires.
 Add an advancement question about this.